krishaamer/green-filter-research/research/literature/fintech.md

 ## Greenwashing {#greenwashing}

--   (**quatriniChallengesOpportunitiesScale2021?**) sustainability assessments are complex and may give flawed results.
+-   Quatrini (2021) sustainability assessments are complex and may give flawed results.

--   Amsterdam Circular Economy Monitor (**gemeenteamsterdamCircularEconomyMonitor2022?**)
+-   Amsterdam Circular Economy Monitor Gemeente Amsterdam (2022)

--   (**caoImpactLoweringCarbon2023?**) CO2 emission reduction has a postive effect on corporate morale.
+-   Cao, Li and Hasan (2023) CO2 emission reduction has a postive effect on corporate morale.

 -   Greenwashing is a large detractor from environmental action as it’s difficult to know what is sustainable and what is not.

 -   Upcoming EU greenwashing legislation hopes to curb misleading communications by companies.

--   “Anti-ESG Crusade in US Sweeps 15 States With More Laws in Works” (2023) several US states are introducing regulation for ESGs to curb greenwashing.
+-   Anon.
+(2023r) several US states are introducing regulation for ESGs to curb greenwashing.

 -   Green investing only makes sense if it’s possible to distinguish sustainable investments from not sustainable ones.